 If you want to stay in control of your descent, then the Skyline Luge might be more to your taste.
 Let a chairlift take you and your cart to the top of the purpose-built track, and then let gravity do the rest as you roll downhill through over 50 twists and turns and 1,800 metres of track, making it the longest of its kind in the world.

-Two wheels rather than four may be more your thing, in which case WinSport Olympic Park also has a number of mountain bike trails.
+Two wheels rather than four may be more your thing on this day trip from Calgary, in which case WinSport Olympic Park also has a number of mountain bike trails.
 Bikes are available to hire.

 Hunt for Dinosaurs